alumae/kaldi-gstreamer-server/README.md

 ### Sending audio

 Speech should be sent to the server in raw blocks of data, using the encoding specified when session was opened.
-It is recommended that a new block is sent at least 4 times per second (more infrequent blocks would increase the recognition lag).
+It is recommended that a new block is sent at least 4 times per second (less infrequent blocks would increase the recognition lag).

 After the last block of speech data, a special string "EOS"  ("end-of-stream") needs to be sent to the server.
 This tells the server that no more speech is coming and the recognition can be finalized.